Arlanthir/notes/music/GuitarSetup.md

 Put the string through the hole in the bridge and make a knot wrapping the bridge, looping the string two/three times onto itself.
 The end of the string should be pulled to fit behind the bridge, pointing to the middle of the guitar (the D/G strings), optionally being held by the string next to it.

 After pulling the string through the hole in each peg, knot it as well.
+It may help to loop the string to the side contrary to what you want to wrap it afterwards.

 When wrapping the string around the tuning peg, the outer strings (High E and Low E) should wrap towards the outside of the guitar.
 The inner 4 strings should wrap to the inside of the guitar.